HeRAMS-WHO/herams-i18n/docs/index.rst

 	:alt: share workspace
 	:align: center

-  .. tip: You can add multiple users add once as shown in the image above.
+.. tip:: You can add multiple users add once as shown in the image above.

   .. note: If you cannot find a user, it means the user has not yet created an account.
 Ask the user to create an account by registering on the HeRAMS platform and then retry.
 Should the issue persist, contact your system administrator or send an email to `herams@who.int <mailto:herams@who.int?>`_.